 You can think of North Uist as a ring of "A" road from which it is possible to make excursions to the island's three entry and exit points.
 The best established of these is Lochmaddy, the terminus for the ferry linking it to Uig on Skye.
 Lochmaddy is the island's main centre and is well worth a visit, with the Taigh Chearsabhagh Museum and Arts Centre providing a particular draw.

 The road south from North Uist passes Carinish (Cairinis) en route to the five mile arc of the North Ford Causeway, taking you first to Grimsay and then to Benbecula.
 In doing so it passes the side turning to the island of Baleshare, and at Carinish it passes the Carinish Inn.
 Also in Carinish are the remains of Teampull na Trionaid, the medieval Church of the Holy Trinity.

 At the north end of North Uist is the most recently established of its gateways.
 The B893 takes you to Otternish and to the causeway opened in 1999 linking North Uist to Berneray.
 In doing so, it also links to the terminus for the Sound of Harris Ferry which, since 1996, has transformed communications between Harris and the Uists.

 North Uist's encircling main road is a mixture of fairly good quality single track road and more modern high quality twin track (ie with a white line down the middle) road.
-The best section is from Lochmaddy to the south west: and in summer 2006 another four miles of road were being upgraded to complete this stretch, effectively being built from scratch alongside the old road.
+The best section is from Lochmaddy to the south-west.

 North Uist is a haven for birdwatchers and there is an RSPB reserve at Balranald.
 It is also a fascinating place for anyone interested in archeology, with a wide range of sites to see including Barpa Langais and the nearby stone circle.